Table of Contents

 |Data storage||Most suitable for the hierarchical model||Suitable for the hierarchical in key-value pair model|

 SQL Databases for Node.js – Comparison

 PostgreSQL is a popular free object-relational database management system.
-PostgreSQL is based on the SQL language and supports numerous features.
+PostgreSQL is based on the SQL language and supports numerous features, such as:

 The database is easily embeddable into applications.
 Since this system is based on files, it provides a fairly wide range of tools for working with it, compared to network DBMS.
 When working with this DBMS, requests are made directly to files (where data is stored), instead of ports and sockets in the network DBMS.
 SQLite is also very fast and powerful thanks to the serving library technologies.